gchq/Palisade-services/filtered-resource-service/README.md

 ![Filtered-Resource Service Mid-Level Diagram](doc/Filtered-Resource-Service-ML.png)

 The above diagram shows the decision-making architecture of the Attribute-Masking Service (left), Topic-Offset Service (middle) and Filtered-Resource Service (right).
-The service connects to three kafka topics as inputs:
+The service connects to three Kafka topics as inputs:

 * "masked-resource" from the Attribute-Masking Service, containing Leaf Resources for the client's request, stripped of sensitive attributes
 * "masked-resource-offset" from the Topic-Offset Service, containing at most one message per token, pointing to the START marker on the "masked-resource" topic for that token
 * "error" from all services that may produce errors, containing the error produced

-An additional kafka topic is used for auditing the client's access to each returned resource - this is the "success" topic, which will be read later by the Audit Service.
+An additional Kafka topic is used for auditing the client's access to each returned resource - this is the "success" topic, which will be read later by the Audit Service.

 For a given token, the offset (on the "masked-resource" topic) for this token is received from the "masked-resource-offset" and used to create a consumer starting from this point.
-This flow of messages is then filtered by their token (the `X-Request-Token` header on kafka) to match the token supplied by the client.
+This flow of messages is then filtered by their token (the `X-Request-Token` header on Kafka) to match the token supplied by the client.
-Then, as each resource is requested over the websocket, the successful return of each resource to the client is audited to the Audit Service's "success" topic.
+Then, as each resource is requested over the WebSocket, the successful return of each resource to the client is audited to the Audit Service's "success" topic.

 As can be seen in the (above) diagram, the service's functions generally fall into one of four responsibilities:

 * Handling incoming web requests, REST or WS (top-centre of diagram, akka-web-server)
 * Persisting and retrieving offsets for tokens (top-left of diagram, blue, token-offset-system)
-* Processing websocket requests and returning resources (bottom of diagram, websocket-event-service)
+* Processing WebSocket requests and returning resources (bottom of diagram, WebSocket-event-service)
 * Alerting the client to errors that occurred during processing (right of diagram, yellow, token-error-system)

 ## Breakdown of Service Components